ANNOUNCEMENT/$5M Seed Round

 Code 10x faster.
 Review 2x quicker.
 Bugs 5x slashed.

-Command will start anticipating.
-It will have acquired your coding taste, it'll write code that you'd write in the first place.
+cmd will start anticipating.
+It will have acquired a good amount of your coding taste.
+It'll write code that you'd write in the first place.
+Code reviews will feel like reading your own code.
+It exponentially compounds for teams.

 Ahmad Awais

 Hello, I'm Ahmad Awais.
-25 years writing code, from contributing code that flew on Mars with NASA, to building hundreds of open source software packages used by millions of developers, and pushing Meta to open-source React.
+25 years writing code, from contributing code that flew on Mars with NASA, to building hundreds of open source software packages used by millions of developers like Shades of Purple theme and corona-cli, and pushing Meta to open-source React (you're welcome).
+If you're curious, here's my /about page.

 Developers care about how they write code.
 Deeply.